Home » Earn Online » Understanding Fixed Cost: What It Means for Your Business

 A tax levied by the local government on a firm based on the value of its assets.

-Also Read : What Is Variable Pay in CTC: Do Incentives Matter?
+Also Read: What Is Variable Pay in CTC: Do Incentives Matter?

 Fixed costs = Total cost of production – (Variable cost per unit x Number of units produced)

-Variable costs include the cost of raw materials used in production, sales commissions, labor costs, and other expenses.
 Here are some key distinctions between fixed and variable costs:

 Fixed Cost | Variable Cost |